BuildOnViction/tomorelayer/README.md

 #### Frontend Development

 -   Made with *Create-React-App*
--   State Management with *Redux-Zero* for complete isolation of LOGIC from UI
+-   State Management with *My own customized version of Redux-Zero* in effort to 100% isolate the LOGICS from the UI
--   Stylesheet developed with SASS's SCSS, with support from *Bootstrap's Grid-System*
+-   UI/UX Development with [Material-UI](https://material-ui.com/)

 <a id="orga954538"></a>